This post may contain affiliate links. Please read my disclosure for more info.

 You won’t want a waistband (or anything else for that matter) rubbing against your incision.
 Wearing proper underwear is a must.

 The C-Panty was designed specifically for c-section recovery.
 These have a silicone panel that helps protect the incision area while helping to minimize scarring and irritation.
 Best of all, there are no hooks, bands, or any of that uncomfy stuff you don’t want.

-If you don’t want to go quite that fancy, these are also a popular choice and still provide the durability and support you’ll need as you recover from your c-section.
+If you don’t want to go quite that fancy, these are also a popular choice and still provide the durability and support you’ll need as you’re recovering from a c-section.

-Once your incision area has healed up a bit, try some supportive leggings like these to help everything feel “held in” as your tummy shrinks back.
+Once your incision area has healed up a bit, you can try some supportive leggings to help everything feel “held in” as your tummy shrinks back.

-After having a c-section, it can be tough to find a good breastfeeding position that’s comfortable for both you and baby.
+After a c-section, it’s tough to find a good breastfeeding position that’s comfortable for both you and baby.
 (The football pose is your friend!)